aziznal/typescript-clean-architecture/README.md

 3. Done

 ## How to use
-You can read [this article](https://medium.com/@aziznal/27c7eb745ab4) explaining my idea of how this article can be used
+You can read [this article](https://medium.com/@aziznal/27c7eb745ab4) explaining my idea of how this article can be used.

+Also, see the [counter-example](https://github.com/aziznal/typescript-clean-architecture/tree/counter-example) branch to see different layers in action together.

 The project structure is splt into three main layers (core, data, presentation), as well as one auxiliary layer (di).